 Later, when helping students break in and asked to be a little rough on them, his favorite holds he’d use on newcomers were the Front Face Lock, Cross Face, and even the Sugar Hold, but only when necessary.

-But, of course, basic holds like a well-applied snug Front Face Lock often neutralized untrained troublemaking fans as well.
+But, of course, basic holds like a well-applied snug Front Face Lock also neutralized untrained troublemaking fans.

 Steve Keirn: His Wrestling Career and Beyond